AmeerahO98/Honey_Net/README.md

 <img src="https://i.imgur.com/PSPOEIQ.jpg"80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
- We create anoter Windows VM(attacker) that will act as one of our attackers where it can create alerts and incidents in our SIEM (Azure Sentinel).
+ We create another Windows VM (attacker) that will act as one of our attackers where it can create alerts and incidents in our SIEM (Azure Sentinel).
 </p>
 <br />